ruiliuacd/atcgmagic/README.md

 	3. l (left join): as long as the ‘selected population’, referred as ‘ref-pop’, has the variants, then retain this variants and if any of the other populations’ VCF don’t have this records then search BAM file for depth information as 2.

- alignmultPopSnpPos() functon return the joint records and can be output in any format (vcf/pedmap/genosnp), and will automaticlly update the toplevel variants table filling new records and update presenceflag, context, outgroup info and all fields.
+ alignmultPopSnpPos() functon return the joint records of all input vcfs and can be output in any format (vcf/pedmap/genosnp), and will automaticlly update the toplevel variants table filling new records and update presenceflag, context, outgroup info and all fields.

- After the two steps, the presenseflag still empty.
-It will be set when the assigned vcf files to be used in analyses programs through instance of class alterPresenceflag_Callback, alterDB() function
- 'presenceflag' will be set (through alterDB() function) for all SNPs for corresponding populations when alignmultPopSnpPos() function is called.
-For example, the after above command #1 or VJgendadi, this presenseflag will be filled as instructure of config.properties file. as the commands all called alignmultPopSnpPos()
+ The 'presenceflag' will be set (through alterDB() function) for all SNPs for corresponding populations when alignmultPopSnpPos() function is called.
+For example, the after above command #1 or VJgendadi, this presenseflag will be filled as instructure of config.properties file.
+And the 'presenceflag' for a population/group would be re-set when some analysis include new vcf files of this population/group: e.g. old presenceflag | presenceflage for this vcf

- fillcontextNoutgroup
+    00 | 00	=	00
+    00 | 01	=	01
+    01 | 01	=	01
+    10 | 01	=	11
+    11 | 01	=	11

+ One can also leave the 'presenseflag' unchanged, by seting 'callback' parameter to be None.
+Otherwise use a instance of class alterPresenceflag_Callback to set this mysql table field.

+ fillcontextNoutgroup:
+ with '-r Reference_genome_file.fa flanksequence_length' provided to fill 'context' column of toplevel mysql table by extracting flank seqs from Reference_genome_file.fa. with '-a xxx.VCFBAMconfig [[-a yyy.VCFBAMconfig]...]' provided to add columns correspondingly in toplevel variants table and fill the depth information for both ref and alt alleles that could serve as archic/outgroup populations to provide ancestral allele information.

+ If both -r and -a is provided, do the both.
+ -C chromlistfilename.
+Required.
+Provide a file with chromosomes name and range/length each line.

  Detectsignalacrossgenome:

-- -p assign which signal to calculate in sliding window, the corresponding calculation program were implemented in subclasses Calculate_popPI,Calculate_popDiv,Calculate_Fst,Calculate_ABB_BAB_BBAA,Calculate_df,Calculate_Hp_master_slave,Calculate_S_ObsExp_difference.
+ -p assign which signal to calculate in sliding window, the corresponding calculation program were implemented in subclasses Calculate_popPI,Calculate_popDiv,Calculate_Fst,Calculate_ABB_BAB_BBAA,Calculate_df,Calculate_Hp_master_slave,Calculate_S_ObsExp_difference.
  Different'subclass' instances of Calculator were implemented to calculate statistics:pi, dxy/ Fst/ABBABAAB/  df(fixed different)/ Hp/ seletion in ,for example, ancient wild population after divergence from domestic lineage(SDS), respectively.

   	 e.g. atcgtools Detectsignalacrossgenome -T spotbilled.VCFBAMconfig -T configfiles/mallardZJU1.VCFBAMconfig -o EarlyseletedRegion_auto -R configfiles/beijing.VCFBAMconfig -R configfiles/shaoxing.VCFBAMconfig -R configfiles/newdomesticbreeds.VCFBAMconfig -R configfiles/gy.VCFBAMconfig -R configfiles/sm.VCFBAMconfig -R configfiles/jd.VCFBAMconfig -R configfiles/cv.VCFBAMconfig -R configfiles/campbell.VCFBAMconfig -n 24 -p early -t toplevelDuck_ZJU1ref -w 20000 -s 10000 -1 build/bioinfodevelop/slave/Detectsignalacrossgenome_producecorrelation_slave.py -2 build/bioinfodevelop/slave/Detectsignalacrossgenome_slidewin_slave.py -c auto

  VCataAnno:

  Along with extracting protein-coding genes from the genome.fa and translating them into amino acid sequences according the GTF file, the diallele variants will be annotated based on their locations in CDS/UTR/intron/intergenic region respectively and output into different files.
  Our program specially take overlaped genes into consideration. e.g,